Fall 2025 Edition

 Additional Details

-Each college has been assigned a 1-hour time slot, and each chosen oral presentation/performance is allotted 10-minutes.
-If you have a PowerPoint or other visual aids, please upload them to Digital Commons 24 hours in advance so we can have your presentation ready to show.
+Each college has been assigned a 1-hour time slot, and each chosen oral presentation/performance is allotted 10 minutes with an additional 2 minutes for Q&A after.
+If you have a PowerPoint or other visual aids, please upload them to Digital Commons 48 hours in advance so we can have your presentation ready to show.

 For those of you doing an oral presentation, there are some resources available on mediaspace and on the oral presentation page.